Coming for an outpatient appointment

 Changing or cancelling appointments

-If you can't make your appointment or no longer need it, please let us know with as much notice as possible by calling the number on your appointment letter, using the UK Text Relay or by cancelling / rearranging it using the cancellation form.
+If you can't make your appointment or no longer need it, please let us know with as soon as possible by;

 Interpretation services and mobility requirements

-If you require an interpreter, signing support or have other communication needs or if you have any mobility requirements that we need to know about before you arrive, please let us know by calling the number on your letter or use the Relay UK service.
+If you require an interpreter, signing support, communication assistance or have any mobility requirements that we need to know about before you arrive, please let us know by calling the number on your letter or use the Relay UK service.

 Travel and parking